dart-lang/site-www/src/guides/language/evolution.md

-* Corrected inconsistencies in type promotion behavior of [if-case](/language/branches#if-case) statements where the scrutinee throws an exception.
+* Corrected inconsistencies in type promotion behavior of [if-case](/language/branches#if-case) statements where the value being matched against throws an exception.